The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?: Methods

-Throughout this paper, we will refer to the population (among all galaxies) of these erroneously selected PSBs, as ‘\textit{impostor}' PSBs, whereas the quantity $\Fim$ represents their contribution to the population of PSBs in \firebox.
+Some galaxies that are selected as PSBs either did not experience a recent, significant reduction in their SFR, or have current SFRs that are not low enough to be considered quiescent ($\mathrm{sSFR}<3\times 10^{-11}~\mathrm{yr}^{-1}$).
+In other words, PSBs that are not classified as \text{q-ASBs} are clearly \textit{impostors}.
+Therefore, the fraction $\Fim$ of clear PSB impostors among the PSB population in \firebox is given by:

-In Table~\ref{tab:defs}, we summarise the relevant classes of galaxies used in this work, and report their corresponding fractional contributions to the entire galaxy population in \firebox and to the population of selected PSBs in \firebox.
+In Table~\ref{tab:defs}, we summarise the relevant classes of galaxies used in this work, and report their corresponding fractional contributions to the entire galaxy population in \firebox and to the population of PSBs selected in \firebox.